Dawesie/battleship_to_update/README.md

 When there is time:

 - I would like to add colour to the game.

+- I would like to remove the zero indexing and use an alpa-numeric system.

 - Allow the user to choose their own mission parameters.